Tuition for residents of the State of Alabama

 - Must not be in default on any previous student loan.

 - Before financial aid is awarded, official transcripts must be on file.

 * If a student is enrolled in a technical/certificate program that does not offer a degree, credit hours will be adjusted based on a federally mandated credit/clock hour conversion formula.

-Once the financial aid award has been established, the student may then reigister for classes.
-Once notification is recieved, the student must rquest the charges up to the total amount of the financial award (excluding work-study awards) be applied to his/her acccount.
-Such charges include tuition, fees, books, and supplies purchased in the College’s bookstore.
+Once the financial aid award has been established, the College officially notifies the student with a financial aid award letter which is mailed to the address on file in the Office of Admissions and Records.
+The student may then register for classes.
+Once notification is received, the student may request that charges up to the total amount of the financial aid award (excluding work-study awards) be applied to his/her account.
+Such charges include tuition, fees, and books, and supplies purchased in the College’s bookstore.

 Any remaining balance from the financial aid award for the current semester will be issued by check to the address on file in the Office of Admissions and Records.
 Students who completely withdraw from school prior to the disbursement of funds will have their financial aid adjusted based on their withdrawal date.
 Any funds remaining will be returned to the financial aid program.